 Diagnostic dental x-rays done on a routine schedule provide the dentist with a helpful visual timeline of how your mouth is progressing through time.
 Cavities in difficult-to-access areas of the mouth, abscesses, tumors, cysts, bone loss, malformed bone, and other potential problems are all easily seen using this technology.
 Issues with impacted teeth such as wisdom teeth or congenitally missing teeth can be addressed using x-rays.
-In children, dental x-rays provided the dentist with valuable information on how to teeth are forming as the child grows.[Button: Book Your Appointment Now]
+In children, dental x-rays provided the dentist with valuable information on how to teeth are forming as the child grows.

 Types of x-rays the dentist may recommend include two to four bitewing x-rays.
-These provide a view of the crown portions of your teeth in order check for early signs of decay starting to form in between your teeth.
+These provide a view of the crown portions of your teeth in order to check for early signs of decay starting to form in between your teeth.
 To get a good look at your teeth’s bone height or root tips, periapical x-rays provide the best view.
 A panoramic x-ray shows the entire mouth, sinuses, and a complete view of the upper and lower jaws.

-Some frequent patient questions about using dental x-rays as part of an exam include questions about the safety of radiation exposure and when it’s safe to have x-rays taken.
+Some patients worry about the safety of radiation exposure and wonder when it’s safe to have x-rays taken.
 Dental x-rays use a very low level of radiation to reduce the risks associated with radiation exposure.
 Before x-rays are taken, a lead bib is laid over the patient to reduce exposure.
 Dental x-rays are generally regarded as safe for pregnant women, women of childbearing age and young children.
-The dentist would be more than happy to discuss specific concerns with your situation.
-Just ask![Button: Book Your Appointment Now]
+The dentist would be happy to discuss specific concerns with your situation.
+Just ask!